ErikKrantz/inlupp1_ioopm/README.md

 > make valgrind_hash
 > make valgrind_linked
 > make valgrind_iterator
+> make valgrind_read filename.txt

 # Running coverage:
 > make coverage_hash
 > make coverage_linked
 > make coverage_iterator

+# Cleaning unused test files
+> make clean

+**END OF PROGRAM USAGE**

+# Summary
+- Errors are hadled by a bool pointer that the functions changes to true or false
+- The hash table does not take ownership of the data of its keys and value

 Questions to be answered:
 2. For each input, what are the top 3 functions in your code (that you have written), or is it library functions?
+Our code

 **TOPP 3 FUNCTIONS FOR EACH INPUT:**
 Small.txt